Rostselmash: Harvesters

 Rostselmash produces four harvester variants.
 A 400 hp rotary harvester is sold the Rostselmash name in Eastern Europe and the Versatile name in North America.
 The RT 490 uses a unique Rotating Concave Rotary design where the concave rotates counter to the rotor, reducing dead spots and increasing usable area.

 Vector and Acros harvesters are sold in North America through Python Manufacturing Inc.

 The Niva is a 155 hp harvester developed in the Soviet era, and is available only in Eastern Europe and Africa.

-Tractors

-Versatile tractors are available from 190 to 620 hp.

-Grain Augers

 Road-building machinery

 In September 2021, Rostselmash announced it would develop and manufacture road building machinery, with sales planned to begin in 2023.
 70% of new production is intended to be localized by 2024.
 Construction of the new plant for road-building machinery also began in the same month.